turingschool/curriculum/source/projects/store_engine/store_engine_evaluation_story_1.markdown

         * Given I have added the product <product name> to my cart
         * And I am viewing my cart
         * When I check out
-        * Then I should be asked for my billing address
+        * Then I should be asked to login
-        * And I should be asked for my optional shipping address
+        * When I log in
-        * And I should be asked for my credit card info
+        * Then I am viewing my cart
+        * And my cart should contain <product name> with quantity 1

 * Feature: Checking Out After Logging In
     * Background: